AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-01-QuantitativeFinance.md

 # Notes on Quantitative Finance (Draft)

 ## Abstract
-Several resources in quantatitive finance are provided.
-Emphasis is given to statistical analysis and empirical stylized facts.
-The orthodox neoclassical view of asset pricing, portfolio theory, and risk is included for completeness.
+Resources in quantatitive finance are provided.
+Emphasis is given to statistical analysis of empirical stylized facts.
+For completeness, the orthodox neoclassical view of asset pricing, portfolio theory, and risk is included.

 ## 1 Time Series Analysis